Market News

 Read more ...

-TEMPE, AZ – Economic activity in the manufacturing sector expanded in July for the 12th consecutive month, says the Institute for Supply Management.
-The PMI was 55.5%, down 70 basis points.
+TEMPE, AZ – Economic activity in the manufacturing sector expanded in December for the 17th consecutive month, with the PMI registering 57%, up 0.4 percentage points, says the Institute for Supply Management.

 Read more ...